 Snack🍪 This is a quiet time of the day.
 Campers travel from campfire and into the dining hall for snack.
 They quietly talk about the day with their cabin mates.

-Bedtime💤 Once pajamas are on, teeth brush, faces washed and everyone is snuggled into their bunks the counsellors read stories, hold quiet discussions, make plans for the next day, and end their day in prayer with their campers.
+Bedtime💤 Once pajamas are on, teeth brush, faces washed and everyone is snuggled into their bunks the counsellors read stories, hold quiet discussions, make plans for the next day, and end their day in community with their campers.

 Lights out for older campers💤 Our older campers are sometimes taken to a location away from the cabin circle where younger campers are going to sleep.
 They may be given a challenge, maybe a night game, perhaps a project that is appropriate for older campers before they head to bed.
-They then follow the same procedure (pajamas, teeth brushing, devotions, etc) as the younger campers do, just at a later time.
+They then follow the same procedure (pajamas, teeth brushing, etc) as the younger campers do, just at a later time.